Git Worktree

 Example:

-bash scripts/worktree-manager.sh switch feature-loginOptional:
+bash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh switch feature-loginOptional:

 - If name not provided, lists available worktrees and prompts for selection